#!/usr/bin/env python3

 from concurrent.futures import Executor, ThreadPoolExecutor, as_completed

-from typing import Any, Callable, Optional, Sequence, Union, Literal, overload
+from typing import Any, Literal, overload

 from warnings import warn